Skip to this page's content

 Inspections

-KCHA's Housing Quality Standards (HQS) inspections ensure that Section 8 units stay safe and livable.
+KCHA's Housing Quality Standards (HQS) inspections ensure that rental homes that accept vouchers are safe and livable.

 Initial Inspections

-KCHA conducts initial inspections to approve a unit for participation in the Housing Choice Voucher program.
-The unit must pass the HQS before any Housing Assistance Payments can be paid to the owner.
-KCHA suggests that you and the landlord walk through the home and note any broken or damaged items so that they can be fixed before the inspection.
-If the unit does not pass, all failed items must be repaired, and a new inspection must be passed, before you move in.
+KCHA conducts initial inspections to approve a rental unit for participation in the Housing Choice Voucher program.
+The unit must pass the inspection before rent can be paid to the landlord.
+KCHA recommends that you and the landlord walk through the home and note any broken or damaged items so that they can be fixed before the inspection.
+If the unit does not pass, the landlord can make repairs, and then the unit must pass a new inspection before you move in.

 Recertification Inspections

-KCHA has established annual and biennial inspection schedules that consider the type and condition of the unit to ensure compliance with HQS and related HUD and KCHA regulations and policies.
+KCHA has established yearly (annual) and every-other-year (biennial) inspection schedules that consider the type and condition of the unit to ensure compliance with Housing Quality Standards and other regulations and policies.
 KCHA may allow more time if the unit needs major repairs.
-The landlord must begin to fix failed items considered life-threatening within 24 hours.
+The landlord must start repairs on any failed items that are considered life-threatening within 24 hours.

-KCHA may withhold its payment to your landlord if failed items are not fixed in the required time.
-You are not responsible for this portion of the rent.
-We will resume payments after the repairs are completed and the unit passes inspection.
+KCHA may withhold payment to your landlord if failed items are not fixed in the required time.
+You are not responsible for KCHA's portion of the rent.
+KCHA will resume payments after the repairs are completed and the unit passes inspection.
 KCHA will prorate payments from the date of the final inspection.

-Although it is your landlord’s responsibility to keep the unit up to the inspection standards, you can be held responsible for damage you cause.
-Your landlord can require you to fix the damage or pay for its repair.
-To do so, your landlord must give you written notice, and send a copy of this notice to KCHA.
-They must explain which items you must fix and by what date.
-We may terminate your voucher if you do not make the repairs within the time designated.
+It is your landlord’s responsibility to keep the unit up to the inspection standards, but you can be held responsible for damage that you cause.
+Your landlord can require you to fix any damage you cause or pay for its repair, and they must give you written notice, and send a copy of this notice to KCHA.
+They must explain which items you must fix and by when.
+We may terminate your voucher if you do not make the repairs within the timeline provided by the landlord.

 Quality Control Inspections

-HUD requires that a sample of units be reinspected to ensure that HQS is being enforced correctly and uniformly by all inspectors and those landlords who have self-certified their units.
+The federal government, which funds your voucher, requires that a sample of units be reinspected to ensure that standards are being enforced correctly and uniformly by all inspectors and any landlords who have self-certified their units.

 Reporting Needed Repairs

 You must notify the landlord in writing of the repairs needed.
 You may notify the landlord verbally of a repair problem, but it’s important to follow up with a written letter.
-Once your landlord receives your written notice, state law defines when your landlord must begin repairs:
+Once your landlord receives your written notice, Washington State law defines when your landlord must begin repairs:

 • Within 24 hours: No hot water, no heat, no electricity, or imminent hazard to life.